 This guide gets you started programming with Open3D.
-The basic tools you need are git, CMake, and a non-ancient C++ compiler that supports C++11, such as gcc 4.8+, Visual Studio 2015+, or XCode 8.0+.
+The basic tools you need are git, CMake, and a non-ancient C++ compiler that supports C++11, such as gcc 4.8+, Visual Studio 2015 update 3+, or XCode 8.0+.
 If you want to install the Python binding, make sure you have Python 2.7 or 3.5+ installed.

 Compiling from source¶

 Run the following commands to install the dependencies and use CMake to build the project.

 util/scripts/install-deps-ubuntu.sh mkdir build cd build cmake ../src make -j